Oven Element Replacement Cost

 At a Glance

-• The average cost to replace a cooker element is between £80 and £170, depending on the type of element required, the brand and model.
+• The average cost of an oven heating element replacement is between £80 and £170 in 2026, depending on the type of element, the brand, and the model.

 In this guide, you’ll find out the following: